Rizrin/eri_assistant/README.md

 - Flutter 3.x
 - Dart 3.x
-- A running local AI server compatible with [Ollama API](https://ollama.com/) on `http://localhost:11434/api/chat` to get AI responses.
+- A running local AI server compatible with [Ollama API](https://ollama.com/) on `http://localhost:11434/api/chat`

 ## 🚀 How to Run